 Our Year 7 pupils study medieval British History, Native Americans and the Islamic Golden Age.
 In Year 8, pupils study the Tudors and Stuarts, the Atlantic Slave Trade and the struggle for democratic rights.
 Year 9 is focused on the modern world.
 Pupils learn about the industrial revolution, slavery, the impact of Empire, both world wars and the mystery of who shot JFK.

 At KS4 our students study Germany between the wars, from the tumultuous years of the Weimar Republic to the rise to power of Hitler.
 We look at how the Cold War developed from the devastation of World War Two, and how it ended.
-In order to ensure our students have a broad understanding of the past, we also look at the history of crime and punishment over a thousand years and an in-depth study on Henry VIII.
+In order to ensure our students have a broad understanding of the past, we also look at the history of migrants in Britain over a thousand years, and an in-depth study on Henry VIII.

 At A-Level students learn about the British experience of warfare from Napoleonic times to World War One, Russian history under the Communists, the experience of China under Mao and the historical debates surrounding the Holocaust.